-The 11 Most Dangerous Neighborhoods in San Antonio are areas where crime rates significantly exceed both state and national averages, putting residents at heightened risk of violent crime and property theft.
+The Worst Neighborhoods in San Antonio are areas where crime rates significantly exceed both state and national averages, putting residents at heightened risk of violent crime and property theft.
 If you’re searching for safety information or considering a move—or an exit—from San Antonio, TX, understanding these high-risk areas is critical to protecting your family and financial future.

 I’m Daniel Cabrera, with over 16 years in real estate, including experience with these neighborhoods.
 I aim to provide insights into the Most Dangerous Neighborhoods in San Antonio from a local perspective.